Medical Staff Credentialing & Peer Review Attorneys In Illinois

 Hospitals and many health care entities are required by law to evaluate the competency of physicians providing services to patients at their facilities.
 Credentialing is the process by which hospitals and health care entities verify and evaluate the qualifications of physicians to ensure they possess the necessary qualifications.
 Physicians can apply for both medical staff membership and clinical privileges at hospital and certain health care entities.
 A clinical privilege is a right granted by a hospital or a health care entity to a physician that allows the physician to perform certain procedures or operations, or to admit patients at the hospital.
 Hospitals and health care entities verify physician qualifications for medical staff membership and clinical privileges through the credentialing process, which includes the collection, verification and evaluation of information and data relevant to the physician’s education, training and professional experience.

-The attorneys at Goldberg Law Group regularly advise and represent physicians and other practitioners who have been denied medical staff membership and/or clinical privileges.
+The Illinois medical staff credentialing attorneys at Goldberg Law Group regularly advise and represent physicians and other practitioners who have been denied medical staff membership and/or clinical privileges.
 If there is something in your background which you think needs to be disclosed and/or may result in your credentialing application being denied, you should seek immediate legal advice from an experienced health care attorney.
-Our team of attorneys will evaluate the information and help you explain the issue to the hospital in the best light.
+Our team of medical credentialing attorneys will evaluate the information and help you explain the issue to the hospital in the best light.

 Medical Staff Peer Review